 - Manufacture custom pallet cutstock and pallets designed to your needs.

-- Provide rehabilitation services to persons with mental and/or physical disabilities.
+- Provide vocational rehabilitation services to persons with mental and/or physical disabilities.

 Lakestate Industries is a 501(C)(3) agency.